joscha/play-jsonminify/README.md

 ## Installation

+Add the plugin and the repository to your application's `project/plugins.sbt`:

+    resolvers += "Play JSONminify repository" at "http://joscha.github.com/play-jsonminify/repo/"

+    addSbtPlugin("com.feth" % "play-jsonminify" % "0.1.0")

+This adds the JSON asset compiler to your Play project. `*.json` files beneath `app/assets` will then be automatically compiled to `*.json` and `*.min.json` files.
+Files starting with `_`-character will be left out from compilation as per Play convention.

+## Installation (build from source)

 First you must publish the plugin to your Play 2.0 repository.
 You will have to specify your top level play directory and the version: